k3s-io/k3s/README.md

 What is this?
 ---

-k3s is intended to be a fully compliant Kubernetes cluster with the following changes:
+k3s is intended to be a fully compliant Kubernetes distribution with the following changes:

 1. Legacy, alpha, non-default features are removed.
 Hopefully you shouldn't notice the stuff that has been removed.